 What bananas are best to use for these healthy peanut butter banana muffins?

 Use very ripe, spotty bananas (3 or 4 is ideal).
 A softer banana will puree the best and make your muffins sweet without adding refined sugar.
 Harder, less ripe bananas tend to leave lumps in the batter.
 The more ripe the banana, the sweeter and smoother the muffin.

-Are you looking to make banana bread with your over-ripe bananas?
-Check out my banana bread recipes:
+Are you looking to use up over-ripe bananas?
+Check out my other banana recipes: